Mason School of Art | Hayon Park

 hpark56@gmu.edu

-Dr. Hayon Park is an Assistant Professor of Art Education at George Mason University.
-Prior to joining the faculty at Mason, Dr. Park previously held faculty appointments at the School of the Art Institute of Chicago, University of Arkansas, and the University of Dayton.
-She earned her Ph.D. and MS in Art Education at The Pennsylvania State University and a BFA in Painting from Ewha Woman’s University (Seoul, South Korea).
+Prior to joining the faculty at Mason, Dr. Park previously held faculty appointments at the School of the Art Institute of Chicago, the University of Arkansas, and the University of Dayton.
+She earned her Ph.D. and MS in Art Education at The Pennsylvania State University and a BFA in Painting from Ewha Woman’s University (South Korea).